SchwarzIT/onyx/apps/docs/src/packages/storybook-utils.md

 addons.setConfig({
   theme: createTheme({
-    base: "light", // choose whether to want a light or dark theme }),
+    base: "light", // choose whether you want a light or dark theme }),
 });
 ```